odennav/on-premise-vsphere-devops/README.md

     Specify details for your administrator user, then save and continue setup.

     When the `Jenkins is ready` page appears, click `Start using Jenkins`

     Notes:
-    -This page may indicate Jenkins is almost ready! instead and if so, click Restart.
+    - This page may indicate Jenkins is almost ready! instead and if so, click Restart.
-    -If the page does not automatically refresh after a minute, use your web browser to refresh the page manually.
+    - If the page does not automatically refresh after a minute, use your web browser to refresh the page manually.

 4.  **Adding Gogs plugin to Jenkins**

     We'll need to extend jenkins functionality with Gogs plugin.

-    At Jenkins Dashboard appears, Go to **Manage Jenkins** > **Manage Plugins** Select **Available** tab and search for `gogs` Select box button of available gogs plugin
+    - At Jenkins Dashboard appears, Go to **Manage Jenkins** > **Manage Plugins**
+    - Select **Available** tab and search for `gogs`
+    - Select box button of available gogs plugin
-    Click on `Download now and install after restart` and select box button `Restart jenkins when installation is complete and no jobs are running`
+    - Click on `Download now and install after restart` and select box button `Restart jenkins when installation is complete and no jobs are running`
-    Wait while jenkins is restarting
+    - Wait while jenkins restarts.

 5.  **Configure credentials**

     **Create Vault credentials**

     Login to Jenkins UI
-    Go to **Manage Jenkins** > **Manage Credentials** Select `Jenkins` store
+    Go to **Manage Jenkins** > **Manage Credentials**

+    Select `Jenkins` store
     Under **System** tab, select `Global credentials(unrestricted)`

     Check left tab and click on `Add Credentials`, then choose the following:
-    - Kind: secret text
+    - Kind: *secret text*
     - Secret:
-    - ID: vault_token
+    - ID: *vault_token*

     Get your ADMIN_TOKEN to fill in `Secret` field
     ```bash